Sterling edges up versus dollar after U.S. data | Business

 If the market believes that a rate hike is only being postponed to February, "sterling is unlikely to come under severe depreciation pressure," they added.
 "If the BoE gives reasons to doubt this, sterling might depreciate further."
 Money market futures are now pricing in an around 40% probability of a 15 bps rate hike next week, compared with 46% on Wednesday and nearly 70% at the start of last week.

 A dispute over post-Brexit fishing licences also weighed on sentiment.
-France's Junior European Affairs Minister Clement Beaune said Britain tried to isolate France, but the bloc stood united.
-He added that France would ask the European Union to start litigation if the fishing issue is not resolved by a Friday deadline.
+France will ask the European Union to start legal action against Britain if it fails to issue more fishing licences by a Friday deadline set by the European Commission, a French minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)